I pick up notes and moments from everyday life: Shoojit Sircar on his cinema

 The initial announcement had led to some sharp reaction from theatre chains, which Sircar termed as "unfortunate".
 “Everybody has their own way of dealing with the process.
 When a film is made, its release is decided by its destiny.
 Nothing is bigger than that, not even me.

 "The situation was to adapt at this moment.
 We can’t sit at home...
 In that situation, my job is to put the film forward to the audience.
 That doesn't mean my films will not be in cinema.”
-PTI BK RDS RDS.
+PTI BK RDS RB RB.